User Profile

 A terrific, radiant, humble masterpiece

 E.B.
 White proves that great writing can eschew all pretensions of greatness.
 A beautifully crafted tale about friendship (and writing) that exudes love and kindness from every page.
 This was my second time reading this as an adult, and I don't think it will be my last.
-Much like his "On Writing," this is a book I return to when I get lost in the sea of ambitious and clever fiction.
+Much like his "Elements of Style," this is a book I return to when I get lost in the sea of ambitious and clever fiction.
 Going to read it to my kids as much as they can stand it.

-Rainer Maria Rilke: Letters to a Young Poet (Hardcover, 2001, Modern Library) 4 stars
+Rainer Maria Rilke: Letters to a Young Poet (Hardcover, 2001, Modern Library)

 Letters to a Young Poet (original title, in German: Briefe an einen jungen Dichter) is …